-From beginning to end, God is at work to finish the job He started.
-My friend, rest in that.
-Stop striving.
-Stop worrying that somehow, you will fail to lay hold of God and miss eternal life.
+worrying that somehow, you will fail to lay hold of God and miss eternal life.
 Place your faith in Jesus.
-Stop trying to labor to please God, so He'll accept you.
+Stop trying to labor to please God, so He will accept you.
 You will never be acceptable to God in your own efforts.
 The good news is that you can take a Sabbath.
 You can stop working for God's approval and rest in what God has already provided for you.
-This is the real and true spiritual Sabbath rest-and has nothing to do with a day of the week.
+This is the real and true spiritual Sabbath rest-and it has nothing to do with a day of the week.